mangrove-labs/mangrovelabs-concept-paper/README.md

 **The Issue:** While there are digital agencies in Miami, we believe there is a lack of agencies focusing on improving our community and environment through technology and design.

-**A solution:** Mangrove Labs will be a for-profit company providing solutions using open data benefiting the diverse residents of Miami-Dade County, at the intersection of open-source technology, education, citizenship and government.
-We will offer products and services
+**Mission Statement:** Mangrove Labs aims to champion the use of open-source technology in providing and enhancing municipal services and programs for community benefit.
+In an area not known for civic engagement nor technical acumen, we aim to surprise and delight the diverse communities of South Florida in engaging with municipalities and organizations for social good.
+Our goal is a staff and client list that accurate represents the people of Miami-Dade County, annual profitability and maintaining our sense of humor.

 ## Full Service & Product Line